Text Size

 So, because she was so famous like that, and she put things in such a nice poetic simple way that the common people were all, first time, they were that astrology was really brought within their reach, so then the father-in-law, he was… the king said that, “I want to make her my tenth jewel, in the court.”, but in those days, women would also not go in the court, because in court there were all these politics and dancing girls, and any respectable woman would never go in a king’s court.
 So, because… but the king was… you know, insisting that, “Well, she should become, you know the tenth jewel because she had attained so much prominence, even though she was in the court, but being without the court… outside of it, still she was writing and in other ways, influencing the whole society.

 So, then she decided that, to save the honor of her family, because they’re… she… her chastity otherwise would be kind of just brought into criticism by the very strict Vedic society if she accepted that, and yet the same time, the king wouldn’t… he was infatuated with the idea because… she would still speak, but it would be like, behind closed doors, it would be in a secluded way, so she decided she was going to cut out her tongue.
 If she cut her tongue off, then she could no longer go to the court room, because she couldn’t speak.
 But, she did her chart and found that she was going to die by bleeding of the tongue, so she… it worked out the same.
 She cut out her tongue, and bled to death, to save the chastity and honor of her family.
 They couldn’t stop the bleeding.
-So, that was… She’s the greatest known woman astrologer in history of Vedic astrology.
+So, that was… she’s the greatest known woman astrologer in history of Vedic astrology.
 She had many works.

 So, like this, the king’s court was considered to be materialistic, and the king’s, generally, they wouldn’t go to the courtroom unless it was absolutely necessary, but if a king was actually very humble and devoted, he would go incognito, whatever and meet these devotees.
 So, here, Mahārāja Pratāparudra, being a surrendered soul, and he, knowing that Lord Caitanya was actually there to deliver the most fallen, he was feeling that, “Since I’m so fallen, then how is it that I… that everyone’s going to be delivered except for me?”
 So, this is truly the most fallen, and unfortunate.